KomodoPlatform/dPoW/doc/update012.md

 <b>Please note</b>: https://github.com/KomodoPlatform/dPoW#dpow-asset-status contains repo, branch and version information ref. all dPoW assets.
 For Komodo, ACs and dPoW you can either use the master branch or the tagged release version.

 - HUSH3 is migrating to 3P NN operations on January 29th.
-Please stop your HUSH3 NN operations on the main NN <b>now</b> and make sure you are running HUSH3 [3.3.1](https://github.com/MyHush/hush3/releases/tag/v3.3.1) on your 3P NN as advised in [ 0.1.1 update instrucions](https://github.com/KomodoPlatform/dPoW/blob/master/doc/update011.md).
+Please stop your HUSH3 NN operations on the main NN <b>now</b> and make sure you are running HUSH3 [3.3.1](https://github.com/MyHush/hush3/releases/tag/v3.3.1) on your 3P NN as advised in the [ 0.1.1 update instructions](https://github.com/KomodoPlatform/dPoW/blob/master/doc/update011.md).
 Restart the NN operations on January 29th after the hardfork activation on block 166250.

 ##### check (local) time of the fork activation